danielawde9/fullstack-bootcamp/MongoDB/Challenges/challenge4.md

 ### Tasks:

-1. **Schema Design:** Before adding data, a schema must be defined.
-Consider what a User might entail and design a suitable Mongoose schema.
+1. **Data Modeling:** Although MongoDB is schema-less, it's beneficial to decide on a structure for the data you intend to store.
+Consider the attributes and data types a User might entail.
 2. **API Route for Creation:** Set up an API endpoint to facilitate for CRUD operation on mongo DB.